darklang/dark/integration-tests/README.md

 - An `expect` call doesn't actually wait for the item in question, especially   if you use `ok()`.
 - A click can land anywhere on the selector, but some parts of the selector have clicks that have other effects
+- Expectations fail when the element is offscreen.
+Often moving the element to the left (esp in the JSON test_appdata file) will solve it.